-Included in your packet you'll find a revised copy of the RAILS Resource Sharing Plan.
-The RAILS Resource Sharing Plan is a requirement for regional library systems as outlined by the administrative rules in Section 3030.315 - Standards for Core Services.
+The RAILS Resource Sharing Plan is a requirement for regional library systems as outlined within the administrative rules in Section 3030.315 - Standards for Core Services.
 At a minimum, the RAILS Resource Sharing Plan must address four issues:

 - How a library shall provide reciprocal access, including any limitations - How a library may participate in statewide reciprocal borrowing - A mechanism for resolving disputes over resource sharing (reciprocal borrowing/ILL issues, damage/loss of materials, etc.) - The requirement that the borrowing library is responsible for lost and damaged materials if the patron does not pay.
 The plan may allow for alternative means if the lending library agrees